-You may also use the same process to create documents other than for SWOT analysis’.
+You may also use the same process to create documents other than for business SWOT analysis.

 2. Make your SWOT analysis document: Next is to put in the information you need to help you understand your business’s current situation in the industry.
 Be sure to do the following:

-- See what strengths you have to take advantage of opportunities: Once you’ve listed down both your business’s strengths and the opportunities that are available, you must then check how you can take advantage of them both.
+- See what strengths you have to take advantage of opportunities: Once you’ve listed down both your business’s strengths and the available opportunities, you must then check how you can take advantage of them both.
 What this means is that you should see which of your business’s strengths can be used on the opportunities available.
-Remember to only take advantage of opportunities that actually benefit your business and if you have the strengths necessary to take them.
+Remember to only take advantage of opportunities that benefit your business and if you have the strengths necessary to take them.

 Tips for Making a SWOT Analysis